Base32: RFC 4648 encodings

 The October 2006 proposed Internet standard documents base16, base32 and base64 encodings.
 It includes two schemes for base32, but recommends one over the other.
 It further recommends that regardless of precedent, only the alphabet it defines in its section 6 actually be called base32, and that the other similar alphabet in its section 7 instead be called base32hex.
 (Note: For context, the proposed standard also documents two base64 encodings, and here too expresses a preference for one, though for different reasons.
 Only one base16 encoding is documented – long universally adopted even prior to the publication of RFC 4648 or its predecessor RFC 3548.)
 Agreement with those recommendations is not universal.
 Care needs to be taken when using systems that are called base32, as those systems could be base32 per RFC 4648 §6, or per §7 (possibly disregarding that RFC's deprecation of the simpler name for the latter), or they could be yet another encoding variant, see further below.

 Base 32 Encoding per §6

 The most widely used base32 alphabet is defined in RFC 4648 §6 and the earlier (2003).
 The scheme was originally designed in 2000 by John Myers for SASL/GSSAPI.
 It uses an alphabet of A–Z, followed by 2–7.
-The digits 0, 1 and 8 are skipped due to their similarity with the letters O, I and B (thus "2" has a decimal value of 26).
+The digits 0 and 1 are skipped due to their similarity with the letters O and I (thus "2" has a decimal value of 26).

 In some circumstances padding is not required or used (the padding can be inferred from the length of the string modulo 8).
 RFC 4648 states that padding must be used unless the specification of the standard (referring to the RFC) explicitly states otherwise.
 Excluding padding is useful when using Base32 encoded data in URL tokens or file names where the padding character could pose a problem.